Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

 Let $\s= \s_{g,p}$ be a connected, oriented surface of genus $g$ with $p$ punctures.
 We call $\xi(\s) = 3g - 3 + p $ the \emph{complexity} of \s.
 Surfaces of complexity strictly greater than $1$ are called \emph{generic} surfaces.
 Surfaces of complexity $1$ are called \emph{sporadic} and they are topologically either the four-holed sphere or one-holed torus.
 Two remaining low-complexity cases are \emph{exceptional surfaces}.
 Complexity $0$ is the three-holed sphere or a \emph{pair of pants}, and complexity $-1$ is topologically an annulus.

 Throughout this paper we will be working with a generic surface $\s$ without boundary.
 But sporadic and exceptional surfaces and surfaces with boundary naturally arise as subsurfaces of \s, and thus are important for induction arguments.

 An \emph{essential curve} or just a \emph{curve} on \s will always mean the free isotopy class of a simple closed curve, which is not null-homotopic or homotopic to a puncture or a boundary component.
-The \emph{geometric intersection number} $i(\alpha, \beta)$ of a pair of curves $\alpha$ and $\beta$ is the minimal number of intersections among representatives of $\alpha$ and $\beta$.
-A \emph{multicurve} or a \emph{curve system} will mean a finite collection of distinct curves which can be realized disjointly.
+A \emph{multicurve} or a \emph{curve system} will mean a finite collection of distinct curves that can be realized disjointly.
 A \emph{pants decomposition} of \s is a maximal curve system $c$ on \s.
 In particular, each component of $\s \setminus c$ is topologically a pair of pants.
-Note that a pants decomposition exists for \s if only if $\xi(\s) \ge 1$, in which case the cardinality of $c$ is equal to $\xi(\s)$.
+Note that a pants decomposition exists for \s if and only if $\xi(\s) \ge 1$, in which case the cardinality of $c$ is equal to $\xi(\s)$.

 To talk about arcs we need \s to have boundary.
-An \emph{arc} will be an isotopy class of a simple arc $\delta$, with isotopies relative to the boundary, such that $\delta$ has both endpoints on $\partial \s$ and is not isotopic to a boundary component.
-The geometric intersection number between two arcs will be the number of intersections in the interior of \s modulo isotopies relative to the boundary of \s.
+An \emph{arc} on \s will be an isotopy class of a simple arc $\delta$, with isotopies relative to the boundary, such that $\delta$ has both endpoints on $\partial \s$ and is not isotopic to a boundary component.

+The \emph{(geometric) intersection number} $i(\alpha, \beta)$ of a pair of curves $\alpha$ and $\beta$ will be the minimal number of intersections among representatives of $\alpha$ and $\beta$.
+The geometric intersection number between two arcs on \s will be the minimal number of intersections in the interior of \s modulo isotopies relative to $\partial \s$.
+Note that intersection number of an arc or curve with itself is always zero.